 Tailoring to your needs:

-Choose solutions that address your pain points—whether it’s slips and falls, machine safety, or violence prevention.
+Choose solutions that address your pain points—whether it’s machine safety, or violence mitigation.
 Look for platforms that are easy to manage, provide actionable insights (not just endless footage), and have robust privacy controls.

 Support for safety culture: